mzki/erago/README.md

 You can prepare the build environment using Docker and Dockerfile.
 See `erago/dockerfiles/mobile/Dockerfile`. **Warning: This docker image is large, up to 3.6GB**

+### Data schema between UI and model library.

+There is a complex data structure to be exchanged between UI and the Model library.
+It is encoded as protobuf (or json depending on initial setup of library).
+The protobuf data schema is placed at `view/exp/text/pubdata/pubdata.proto`.
+The schema can also be found in the release package of the mobile library (e.g. `erago_vX_Y_Z_android_model-v2.zip`).
+See Protobuf official document for how to use schema file `.proto` in UI side development.

 ## License